nghiango1/hello/oracle/OracleRAC/README.md

     - ens224 -> 10.1.1.0/24: For privated/internal

 Setup shared disk
+- Add 3 seperated disk for each machine (16GB each) - We not using 1 disk with 3 LVM
 - If you follow minimal setup on VMware, this require you add two new Hard disk to rac-19c-01
     - Thick provision + Multi writer + dependant.
 Adding `disk.EnableUUID` with value `TRUE` to Advantage parameter in VMware VM setting
     - After it finish created, add Existed Hard disk to rac-19c-02